 The number one tip to remember when helping your chickens stay warm is that nine times out of ten, they do not need a heater.

 Heaters are problematic for several reasons.
 First, with all that bedding, you’re inviting a fire.
 Chickens do not need a heater because they will huddle up together on a cold night to stay warm.
 A well-ventilated coop with plenty of fresh bedding (and a proper ratio of roost bars to chickens) is all your birds need.

 Another issue with a heater is that, if the power goes out (or when your chickens venture outside) they will suffer from the fluctuation in temperature.
 Your chickens don’t have a hard time acclimating to the cold when it’s always cold out -but when they can’t adjust to sudden swings, that’s when health problems arise.

 As long as your coop is well-ventilated, it doesn’t need to be insulated, either.
-In fact, too much insulation can be detrimental because it makes it difficult for moisture to escape.
+Too much insulation can be detrimental because it makes it difficult for moisture to escape.
 Believe it or not, chickens release a lot of moisture when they breathe, so a too-tight coop can lead to moisture build-up in the coop.
 This will chill your chickens much faster than the cold weather will.

 Try Deep Litter